Argon oxygen decarburization

-Argon oxygen decarburization (AOD) is a process primarily used in stainless steel making and other high grade alloys with oxidizable elements such as chromium and aluminum.
+Argonoxygen decarburization (AOD) is a process primarily used in stainless steel making and other high grade alloys with oxidizable elements such as chromium and aluminium.
 After initial melting the metal is then transferred to an AOD vessel where it will be subjected to three steps of refining; decarburization, reduction, and desulfurization.

 The AOD process was invented in 1954 by the Lindé Division of The Union Carbide Corporation (which became known as Praxair in 1992).

 Process

 The AOD process is usually divided in three main steps: decarburization, reduction, and desulfurization.

 Decarburization

 Prior to the decarburization step, one more step should be taken into consideration: de-siliconization, which is a very important factor for refractory lining and further refinement.

 The decarburization step is controlled by ratios of oxygen to argon or nitrogen to remove the carbon from the metal bath.
 The ratios can be done in any number of phases to facilitate the reaction.
 The gases are usually blown through a top lance (oxygen only) and tuyeres in the sides/bottom (oxygen with an inert gas shroud).
 The stages of blowing remove carbon by the combination of oxygen and carbon forming CO gas.